yli3/GetData_CourseProject/README.md

 ## Introduction

-This assignment uses [tidy data](http://vita.had.co.nz/papers/tidy-data.pdf) \[PDF\] principles to clean an example dataset and produce tidy output.
+This assignment uses [tidy data principles \[PDF\]](http://vita.had.co.nz/papers/tidy-data.pdf) to clean an example dataset and produce tidy output.

 The data used is the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from the University of California at Irvine Machine Learning Repository.
 The specific file used was acquired from a [cloud archive](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) made available through the course.